 International Business Machines Corporation

-The law firm of Kirby McInerney LLP announces that a class action lawsuit has been filed in the U.S. District Court for the Southern District of New York on behalf of those who acquired International Business Machines Corporation (“IBM” or the “Company”) (NYSE: IBM) securities from April 4, 2017 through October 20, 2021 (the “Class Period”).
-Investors have until June 6, 2022 to apply to the Court to be appointed as lead plaintiff in the lawsuit.
+The law firm of Kirby McInerney LLP announces that a class action lawsuit has been filed in the U.S. District Court for the Southern District of New York on behalf of those who acquired International Business Machines Corporation (“IBM” or the “Company”) (NYSE: IBM) securities between January 18, 2018 through October 16, 2018 (the “Class Period”).
+Investors have until March 14, 2023 to apply to the Court to be appointed as lead plaintiff in the lawsuit.

-The lawsuit alleges throughout the Class Period, Defendants made false and misleading statements, as well as failed to disclose that: (i) Strategic Imperatives Revenue and growth, CAMSS and CAMSS Components’ revenue and growth, and the Company’s Segments’ revenue and growth were artificially inflated as a result of the wrongful reclassification of revenues from non-strategic to strategic to make those revenues eligible for treatment as Strategic Imperatives Revenue; (ii) the Company’s present success and positive future growth prospects concerning its Strategic Imperative business strategy were being fueled by the wrongful reclassification of revenues from non-strategic to strategic to make those revenues eligible for treatment as Strategic Imperative Revenue and, as a result (iii) misled the market by portraying the Company’s Strategic Imperative’s financial performance and future prospects more favorable than they actually were as a result of the wrongful reclassification of revenues from non-strategic to strategic to make those revenues eligible for treatment as Strategic Imperatives.
+The lawsuit alleges that, throughout the Class Period, Defendants made false and/or misleading statements, as well as failed to disclose that: (i) Strategic Imperatives Revenue growth, CAMSS (the distinct components of “Cloud,” “Analytics,” “Mobile,” “Security,” and “Social”) and CAMSS components’ revenue growth, and the Company’s Segments’ revenue growth were artificially inflated as a result of the wrongful reclassification/misclassification of revenues from non-strategic to strategic to make those revenues eligible for treatment as Strategic Imperatives Revenue; and (ii) IBM was materially less successful in growing its Strategic Imperative business, reporting materially higher growth than it actually achieved only by wrongfully reclassifying and misclassifying revenue from non-strategic to strategic thereby reporting publicly materially false Strategic Imperative Revenue.